$p$-adic Waldspurger Formula for Non-split Primes and Converse of Gross--Zagier and Kolyvagin Theorem: Introduction

-The main purpose of this paper is to develop a new kind of $\pm$-local Iwasawa theory which applies to all ramification types of $p$ in $\mathcal{K}$ (split, inert or ramified) and apply it to show the converse of Gross-Zagier and Kolyvagin theorem for CM characters of $\mathcal{K}$.
-We first fix the notations.
+The main purpose of this paper is twofold: \begin{enumerate}[(A)] \item Generalize the work of Andreatta-Iovita \cite{AI} to construct the anticyclotomic $p$-adic $L$-function and establish the $p$-adic Waldspurger formulae for general Rankin pairs allowing all primes (including $2$), all ramifications and all weights with the only assumption that $\sigma(f)$ is a principal series at $p$. \item Develop a new kind of $\pm$-local Iwasawa theory which applies to all ramification types of $p$ in $\mathcal{K}$ (split, inert or ramified), and apply it to show the converse of the Gross--Zagier and Kolyvagin theorem for self-dual CM characters of $\mathcal{K}$ (including CM elliptic curves over $\mathbb{Q}$ as special cases). \end{enumerate} Our main result is the $p$-converse theorem for self-dual Hecke characters on $\CK$. \begin{theorem} Let $\psi$ be a Hecke character of $\mathcal{K}$ with Archimedean type $(-1,0)$ whose restriction to $\mathbb{A}^\times_\mathbb{Q}$ is $|\cdot|^{-1}\chi_{\CK}$ where $\chi_{\CK}$ is the quadratic character corresponding to $\mathcal{K}/\mathbb{Q}$.